ODSunday/HackBio-Internship-Stage-2/Stage 2_Project 1:Plant/README.md

 # -o: output file
 # -t: feature type to count (gene)
 # -g: attribute to group features (gene_id)
-# -p: reads are paired-end
-# -B: both reads of a pair map to the same feature
 # -C: counts only reads that are uniquely mapped
 # -O: counts reads overlapping multiple features only once - avoiding double-counting
 ```